Your standard anti-virus solution isn’t up to the task of catching the nastiest threats on the Internet.

 There is, however, an option for those businesses unable to support a dedicated cyber defense team: managed EDR.

-Managed EDR provides the same protection, detection and alerts as a Security Operations Centre at the fraction of the price.
+Managed EDR provides the same protection, detection and alerts as a Security Operations Center at the fraction of the price.
 Solutions like SMART-Monitor, offered by CYDEF, provide fully managed EDR.
 The skilled team of analysts use a proprietary machine learning tool to track threats, alert your IT personnel, and recommend action.
 You receive a virtual security operations team, without the expense.

 Curious about CYDEF’s approach or layered security?
 Check out our recent blog posts on the topic!